You can search for a list of various company institutional bursaries and loan on "Funding Opportunities"

 The proof of bursary must be on an official letterhead, signed by the bursar/donor, and must confirm the total amount of the bursary granted to you and must also indicate what the bursary amount covers (eg tuition fees, residence, meals, textbooks, etc).

-A bursary form is available in the Client Service Centre or can be downloaded from the UP web page, www.up.ac.za, which can assist external institutions in clearly specifying the detail of the bursary they are offering the student.
+A bursary form is available in the Student Service Centre or can be downloaded on this link, which can assist external institutions in clearly specifying the detail of the bursary they are offering the student.
 This bursary form however, must be submitted together with the proof of a bursary on the official letterhead of the bursar/donor.